pierrelmy/pierrelmy/README.md

 I'm a passionate software developer with a love for coding, learning new technologies, and solving complex problems.
 Welcome to my GitHub profile!

-## 🚀 About Me

-- 🔭 I’m currently working on several open-source projects
-- 🌱 I’m currently learning advanced algorithms and data structures
-- 👯 I’m looking to collaborate on open-source projects related to web development and AI
-- 💬 Ask me about anything related to JavaScript, Python, and web development
-- ⚡ Fun fact: I love hiking and exploring new places

 ## 🛠️ Technologies & Tools

 ![Bash](https://img.shields.io/badge/-Bash-4EAA25?style=flat&logo=gnu-bash&logoColor=white)